plantuml-stdlib/Archimate-PlantUML/README.md

 ### Using a version available on the internet

 You will need to:
-1. download the version, including the themes folder and store them some place locally
+1. download the latest version of `Archimate.puml`, including the themes folder and store them some place locally
    * `./dist/plantuml/plantuml-stdlib/stdlib/archimate/Archimate.puml`
    * `./dist/plantuml/plantuml-stdlib/stdlib/archimate/themes/` folder plus files
 2. Add a `!global $ARCH_LOCAL = true` to your PlantUML file prior to the include statement